dustinowen/dustinowen/README.md

 ### My Full-Scale Applications:

+* <strong>RUKE'S EMPORIUM v2 ( <a href="https://rukes-emporium-v2-d257b9b83c62.herokuapp.com/" target="_blank">Live Site</a> | <a href="https://github.com/dustinowen/Rukes-Emporium-V2" target="_blank">GitHub</a> )</strong><br>
+Tech Used: React.js, Express.js, Node.js, Firebase<p>
+  A remake of Ruke's Emporium (see project below)<p>
+  Having time to dedicate to studying React and its multitude of libraries, I have created a newer version of the site.
+Utilizing both function and class components, as well as newer features in the react-router-dom such a nested routes, I was able to build the site I had envisioned when I first sketched this project on paper.
+Now, instead of all pieces of my application residing in a mere handful of files, I have built reusable components that not only benefited this particular project, but are reusable for future designs as well.

 * <strong>BARK PARKS ( <a href="https://barkparks.info" target="_blank">Live Site</a> | <a href="https://github.com/dustinowen/Bark_Parks" target="_blank">GitHub</a> )</strong><br>
 Tech Used: Django, HTML, CSS (bootstrap)<p>
 Bark Parks is a dog park finder that enables users to discover parks in their local area or explore locations in preparation for travel.
 Users have the ability to save preferred parks, share photos from their visits, and leave reviews for the parks they explore.<p>